Metos history milestones

 Instrumentarium-owned Metos and Hackman’s institutional kitchen unit were merged in 1994, marking the birth of Hackman Metos Oy Ab.
 Hackman became the majority shareholder and acquired the whole share capital in 1998.

 At decade’s end, Metos entered a period of substantial growth and internationalisation.
-In 1998 alone, it made 8 acquisitions.
+In 1998 alone, it made 8 acquisitions and launched own sales companies in baltic countries and Russia.

 In the 1990’s, Metos built its present service network in Finland, becoming the only company in the industry that can offer the support of its own service network throughout the country.